Kriz182/explore-assistant/README.md

 Go to the Streamlit website and click on the "Install" button.
 Follow the instructions on the website to install the Streamlit SDK.
 - Download the script:
-Go to the explore-assistant.ipynb and Download the python file (or run it using Streamlit on Colab).
+Go to the explore-assistant.ipynb if you wish to runit using Streamlit on Google Colab.
+Use directly **explore-assistant.py**

 Save the script to the same folder where you installed streamlit and vertex AI.
 Edit the following parameters :